l2beat/earl/docs/guides/testing-errors.md

 title: Testing errors
 ---

-Often you want to assert that given operation results in error being thrown.
+Often you want to assert that given operation results in an error being thrown.
 In **earl** you will use `toThrow` validator to catch an error and `expect.error` matcher to easily match exact error shape.

 ```typescript
 import { expect } from 'earljs'